 All of the results above are important considering recent discussion about the need for state guidance to help local districts determine when to offer in-person instruction, and what kind of risk mitigation strategies might be important if students are in public schools, and when to move to remote instruction in order to mitigate disease spread.
+As noted above, the CDC has renewed calls for schools to open in-person.
 Many states, including Michigan and Washington, have provided schools with guidance that calls for localities to make modality decisions based on community transmission rates combined with the school system's capacity to carry out safety measures (e.g., cleaning, physical distancing, ventilation, face covering) and the school and health systems' capacities to monitor symptoms, provide sufficient testing, and conduct contact tracing.
 However, states differ according to where they "draw the line" for safe in-person learning amidst community spread, and strategies change quickly as more is learned about COVID spread and its relative risks and dangers as well as about the likely damage caused to children, families, and the economy as students are held out of school.

 Michigan's original guidance, released on June 30, 2020, calls for fully remote instruction when local spread is very high and health care capacity is low.
 This roadmap lays out a six-phase state reopening "Safe Start Plan" based on community spread, such that communities in phases 1-3 (i.e., those with increasing cases, persistent spread, or even gradually declining cases) must offer only remote instruction, while communities in Phase 4 (i.e., declining cases, hospitalizations, and deaths) may provide in-person instruction with required face coverings in common areas for all students and staff, and in classrooms for staff and students in grades 6-12 (COVID-19 Task Force on Education Return to School Advisory Council, 2020).
 Spacing desks at least six feet apart is "strongly recommended" but not required.
 Requirements for safety measures scale back as communities move into phases 5 and 6, the waning phases of the pandemic.
 In general, these guidelines point to remote instruction when local cases and deaths are consistently in decline, the local health system has sufficient capacity and personal protective equipment availability to manage a surge, and testing and tracing efforts are sufficient.
-In early fall 2020, the MDHHS released an updated guidance matrix that suggested school buildings in counties with fewer than 15 cases per 100,000 should consider at least some degree of in-person instruction with reduced density and the use of mitigation strategies.32 As COVID rates increased in the late fall, a statewide order was issued in mid- November to close all high schools for inperson instruction, but since then the MDHHS has announced it is allowing high schools to reopen in the new year.
+In early fall 2020, the MDHHS released an updated guidance matrix that suggested school buildings in counties with fewer than 15 cases per 100,000 should consider at least some degree of in-person instruction with reduced density and the use of mitigation strategies.
+As COVID rates increased in the late fall, a statewide order was issued in mid-November to close all high schools for inperson instruction, but since then began to again high schools to re-open.
+Most recently, Michigan encouraged all districts to return students to in-person instruction, giving a target date of March 1st, 2021 (French, 2021).